liviobellini/AmiraEncoder/README.md

 Three examples to learn how to use the library.
 Enjoy!😎

-## 🙂 About half step and full step mode
+## 🙂 Differences between half step and full step mode

 - ✔️ HALF_STEP  event also generated on intermediate states (11):
 - very precise, more sensitive to bounce, double theoretical resolution, suitable for high-quality encoders.